EEN421/EEN421.github.io/_posts/2025-11-25-🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

 <br/><br/><br/><br/>

-# Below are the major components for our new and improved method—explained in normal human language, not “Kusto-ese.”
+# ⚡ Below are the major components for our new and improved method—explained in normal human language, translated from “Kusto-ese.”

-### 🏷️ Step 0: Define What Counts as a Private IP
+### 📃 Step 0: Define What Counts as a Private IP

 ```kql
 let PrivateIPRegex = @'^(10\.|172\.(1[6-9]|2[0-9]|3[01])\.|192\.168\.|127\.|169\.254\.|224\.|240\.)';